 In seeking WMS approval, alignment with several areas of the company is an important part of the process.
 Operations, Finance, and IT generally represent key departments and decision-makers whose opinions and understanding of workflows and processes are crucial to successful implementation.
 After determining key personnel, research and investigate how the WMS implementation will positively impact each area of the business within each departmental context.
 For instance, system integration, ongoing maintenance concerns, and product architecture will be a focus of the IT department.
 Operations will primarily be concerned with workflow efficiency, problem-solving initiatives and responding to demands from consumers.
 Number projections and system payback evaluations will be major areas for the finance department.
 Bounce your ideas and information off key personnel and adjust the proposed implementation process as necessary.

 - Align Strategy with Departmental Research and Findings

-After analyzing how the system will mesh with strategic goals, build consensus through streamlining your research.
+After analysing how the system will mesh with strategic goals, build consensus through streamlining your research.
 Examine the process and determine when to bring identified personnel into the planning and implementation stages.
-Establish ongoing reporting metrics to keep key figures abreast of findings, goals and project activities.
+Establish ongoing reporting metrics to keep key figures abreast of findings, goals, and project activities.
 Streamline the reports to address your company’s strategic goals in a holistic sense.
 In an overview, for example, discuss how the WMS reduces overhead on material, staff and IT costs and don’t get bogged down by the specifics that each department head is already familiar with.
-This will allow you to present a clean vision of the implementation and its alignment with core strategy to the executive team, while also addressing the details that affect the moving parts and decision-makers within the company.
+This will allow you to present a clear vision of the implementation and its alignment with core strategy to the executive team, while also addressing the details that affect the moving parts and decision-makers within the company.

-Ultimately, you’ll want to display how WMS will positively affect the bottom-line, while boosting competitive positioning and allowing for agility and ongoing strategic alignment.
+Ultimately, you’ll want to display how WMS will positively affect the bottom line while boosting competitive positioning and allowing for agility and ongoing strategic alignment.
 With these steps completed, you’ll have a strong case to present for your WMS project.